Acne and Testosterone Boosters

 If you think your test levels are linked to your bad skin, there are a few things you can do to minimize the issue.

-If you are a man, castration could be an option, although I do not think you may wish to take this route.
+Being a man, castration could be an option, although I do not think you may wish to take this route.

 If you suffer from acne, you can’t neglect the simple things like washing your face properly, drying it with a clean towel, and keeping your bedding clean.